 Sure, you can ask for some, and you might even get lucky with a helpful employee, but McDonald’s only squirts it on the Big Mac.
-The Burger King stacker sauce was another contender for the list if I had been loose with the dipping sauce rules.
+If I had been loose with the dipping sauce rules, the Burger King stacker sauce was another contender for the list.

 These are my seven best fast-food dipping sauces; what are yours?

 I first made the acquaintance of Burger King‘s Zesty Sauce with an order of their onion rings.
 Although initially, it felt like they were trying to knock off Outback‘s Bloomin’ Onion sauce.

 I don’t blame them at all; that’s another delicious sauce.
 Whether I’m ordering Burger King’s mozzarella sticks, nuggets, or jalapeño cheddar bites, Zesty Sauce is exactly what you need.